ironfugu/about-us/bam-sams/README.md

 ## Be a mentor / Seek a mentor (Bam/Sams)

-The concept of a bam/sam is to what we consider a more modern and dynamic versio of a"resume".
+The concept of a bam/sam is to what we consider a more modern and dynamic version of a "resume".
 It also fits with our core beavhior of "seek learning, be uncomfortable".
 We want to encourge a culture of mentorship where we can learn from each other and find ways to grow our skills.
-We take this bam/sam, and then create both an on-boarding guide based on that, as well as a career growth plan which we can then build up skills or capabilities you'd want to improve on.
-Currently, we put this in a private repo, but you'll find some examples in this folder.
+We take this bam/sam, and then create both an on-boarding guide based on that, as well as a personal development plan to grow your skills and capabilities.
+For candidates and employees alike, we store this info in a private repo but you can see the examples below, along with some examples.

 Let's take a closer look at our template.yml